Reactors and SMRs

 Nuclear Fuel

-Nuclear fuel is very energy dense, so a nuclear reactor needs very little fuel.
-Uranium pellets weigh about 20 grams each (a little less than the weight of a AA battery).
+Nuclear fuel is highly energy-dense, so a nuclear reactor requires very little fuel.
+Uranium pellets weigh about 20 grams each (a little less than the weight of an AA battery).

 Nuclear Power in Canada

-Nuclear plants have been powering Canadian grids since the 1960s, but Canada has been involved in nuclear science and technology from the beginning.
+Nuclear plants have been powering Canadian grids since the 1960s, but Canada has been involved in nuclear science and technology since the beginning.

 Safety

-The Canadian nuclear industry is one of the most closely monitored industries in the world.
+The Canadian nuclear industry is one of the most closely monitored industries globally.
 Major nuclear facilities are the most protected critical infrastructure in Canada.

 Spent Fuel and Nuclear Byproducts